s3974243/s3974243.github.io/project-idea.markdown

 ### Overview

-RemNote is a digital flashcard and spaced repetition software.
+RemNote is a note-taking, digital flashcard, and spaced repetition tool.
+It's main purpose is to aid in learning and studying.
+The aim of this project is to create a plugin for RemNote that allows its users to be read flashcards by text to speech software and for oral answers to then be processed by voice recognition software.
+Additionally, new flashcards and notes will be able to created by speaking.
+I forgot what I was saying here!!!

 ### Motivation